carpentries/instructor-training/_episodes/05-memory.md

 Reflection is another tool that can help learners review things they have learned, strengthen connections between them, and consolidate long-term memories.
-Like formative assessment, asking learners for feedback can double as both a source of information and an effective consolidating prompt, as providing feedback demands some reflection on what has been learned.
+Like formative assessment, **asking learners for feedback can double as both a source of information and an effective consolidating prompt**, as providing feedback demands some reflection on what has been learned.
 We will talk more about methods for this in the next section.
 You may also wish to pause and allow learners to write summary notes for themselves or otherwise ask them to review what they have learned at various points in the workshop.